Part 1: Basic DC Motor Driver

 Let’s go over some examples.
 Let’s turn the motor on and off first, and let’s assume that the microcontroller ouput pin voltage (signal) is 5V for on and 0V for off.

 If the input signal is 5V, I can apply ohm’s law to find RB.
 The value of Vbe can be found on the datasheet of the 2N2222A.

 For this case with a 5V input signal and RB = 860 ohms, the transistor will have a base current of 5 mA and a maximum current at the collector of 500 mA.

 If the microcontroller has a different logic level output for on state, let’s say 3.3V, then RB will have a different value.

 Using Multisim Live we can validate the currents that flow through the transistor.
 Multisim has a model for a DC motor with permanent magnets making our life easier to simulate this circuit.

-All the analysis done so far will turn the motor on and off.
-But if we want to control the speed we need to apply a pulse width modulation (PWM) at the base of the transistor.
+If we want to control speed we need to apply a pulse width modulation (PWM) at the base of the transistor.

 With this basic circuit we can turn on an off a motor and we can control the motor speed by applying a PWM signal at the base of the transistor.
-But if you want to control the direction of the motor this circuit is not sufficient.
+However, If you want to control the direction of the motor this circuit is not sufficient.
 For that we need to build a different motor driver (H-Bridge).